OpenSight/StorLever/README.md

 Startup on boot
 ------------------------------

-If you want to automatically start up StorLever on system boot, you can make use of chkconfig utility to put StorLever's service into the system rc.d directory:
+If you want to automatically start up StorLever on system boot, you can make use of chkconfig utility to add StorLever's service into the system rc.d directory:

     $ chkconfig --add storlever